sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ---

+## And it's fast 💨

+&nbsp;

+&nbsp;

+Note:

+At first, we would have been ok with taking 20 minutes.
+Now, we're getting asked for *sub-second* response times.

+---

+## And it's fast 💨

+Millions of lines of code...

+... completes in seconds.

+Note:

+At first, we would have been ok with taking 20 minutes.
+Now, we're getting asked for *sub-second* response times.

+---

 ## What we learned

 - Sorbet is powerful enough to fit many needs
 - People want Sorbet in their editor
 - Automated tooling can make adoption faster

-Note:

-At first, we would have been ok with taking 20 minutes.
-Now, we're getting asked for *sub-second* response times.

 ---